wp-slimstat/wp-slimstat/readme.txt

 Also, if you're using W3 Total Cache, make sure to exclude wp-slimstat.js from the minifier: our code is already minified, and it looks like W3TC breaks something when it tries to minify it again.

-= My screen goes blank when trying to access the reports / after installing WP SlimStat = Go to SlimStat > Settings > Maintenance and click on the No Panic Button.
+= My screen goes blank when trying to access the reports / after installing WP SlimStat = Go to SlimStat > Settings > Maintenance and click the NO PANIC Button.
 If that doesn't help, [increase the amount of memory](http://codex.wordpress.org/Editing_wp-config.php#Increasing_memory_allocated_to_PHP) allocated to PHP.

+= Reports look all messy and not styled =
+Go to SlimStat > Settings > Maintenance and click the NO PANIC Button.
+If that doesn't help, make sure you don't have AdBlock installed and active in your browser.
+For some reason, that plugin doesn't like WP SlimStat.

 = When trying to access any of options screens, I get the following error: You do not have sufficient permissions to access this page. =
 You were playing with the plugin's permission settings, weren't you?
 But don't worry, there's a secret passage that will allow you to unlock your access.
 Create a new WordPress admin user named `slimstatadmin`.
 Then log into your WordPress admin area with the new user and... voila: you can now access WP SlimStat's settings again.
 Update your users' permissions and then get rid of this newly created user.